olawoyinsamson/EsusuApp/README.md

 METHOD   : GET
 URL Varaible : Name
 Description :  This endpoint required that you pass in a url variable Name which stand for the name of the group that the user created

+---------------------- SEND MAIL NOTIFICATION ------------------
+ENDPOINT : localhost:3000/send_groupinvitation
+METHOD  : POST
+DATA REQUIRED
+ {
+	"email"     : "example@yahoo.com",
+	"group" : "Group2"
+}

+SUCCESS MSG
+ {
+	"Status"     : "Complete",
+	"Code"       : 00,
+	"msg"        : "Group invitation successfully sent",
+	"data"       : "fhhf85885855955050505"
+}
+NB : The return data content is to be used to join the group followed by the user username, see the below endpoint on the completetion

+---------------------- JOIN  A GROUP VIA INVITATION LINK ------------------ ENDPOINT : localhost:3000//joinagroup/:id/:username
+METHOD   : GET
+DATA REQUIRED
+	URL Variable ID and USERNAME